Browse Exhibits (9 total)

 This exhibit features the poetry of faculty members and alumni of Mississippi State University.
 These poems highlight the poets’ personal experiences, ruminations, and feelings and provide important cultural context to the world in which we live.
 We hope that these poems inspire you and encourage you to celebrate poetry in April and throughout the year.

-This exhibit was curated by Carrie P. Mastley, Manuscripts Librarian.
+This exhibit was curated by Carrie P. Mastley, Curator of Material Culture.